-In general BYO is permitted at private functions such as Weddings and Birthdays.
-A Special Licence generally is not required for this type of function.
+In general, BYO is permitted at private functions such as weddings and birthdays.
+A special licence generally is not required for this type of function.

 Please ensure that you check licensing requirements with the Alcohol Licensing Team and lodge your applications well in advance of your event date and before you advertise your event, because:

-Short notice applications (less than 20 working days before the event date) must be accompanied by a letter explaining the reason for lateness for District Licensing Committee (DLC) consideration.
+Short notice applications (filing of application documents and payment of fee, less than 20 working days before the event date) must be accompanied by a letter explaining the reason for lateness for District Licensing Committee (DLC) consideration.

 If your reason for lateness is not accepted by the DLC your application will not proceed further.
 Please note that application fees are non-refundable.